w3c/openscreenprotocol/ssdp.md

     [Issue #22](https://github.com/webscreens/openscreenprotocol/issues/22):
     Ensure that advertised friendly names are i18n capable

-1. A controller sends the following SSDP search message to the multicast address.
-The new header `PRESENTATION-URLS.openscreen.org` allows the controller to send the presentation URLs to the display.
+1. A controlling user agent sends the following SSDP search message to the multicast address.
+The new header `PRESENTATION-URLS.openscreen.org` allows the controlling user agent to send the presentation URLs to the display.

     ```
     M-SEARCH * HTTP/1.1